 The famous ’Great Dome’ of ‘MIT’ is the Gould Memorial Library of Bronx Community College, 2155 Doctor Martin Luther King Junior Boulevard.
 The college was also used as the hospital.

 The Governor’s ball was filmed in Lenfell Hall of Florham Mansion, Fairleigh Dickinson University, 285 Madison Avenue, in Madison, New Jersey.

 The grand mansion, where Nash leaves his top secret code-breaking results, is Tara Circle Irish Cultural Center, Alder Manor, 1061 North Broadway, Grey Oaks, in Yonkers, about 20 miles from NYC, which was seen also in The Royal Tenenbaums, Mona Lisa Smile and, um, Flesh For The Beast (from the acclaimed director of The Sexy Sixth Sense and Lord Of The G-Strings).

 John Nash finally receives his Nobel Prize in Prudential Hall, New Jersey Performing Arts Center, 1 Center Street, Newark, New Jersey.

 Studio filming was at the Peninsula at Bayonne Harbor, formerly the Military Ocean Terminal, a military base off the east coast of Bayonne in New York Bay.
-Now being redeveloped, sets for Todd Haynes’ 2002 Far From Heaven were also built here, and it’s since hosted filming for Steven Spielberg’s War Of The Worlds and The Bourne Ultimatum).
+Now being redeveloped, sets for Todd Haynes’ 2002 Far From Heaven were built here, and it’s also hosted filming for Steven Spielberg’s War Of The Worlds, Michel Gondry’s Eternal Sunshine Of The Spotless Mind and The Bourne Ultimatum).